 The blue dot disappears from the Notifications bell.

 You can also import a map document by dragging it from ArcCatalog or the Catalog window in ArcMap to the Catalog pane in ArcGIS Pro.
 Select multiple map documents to import them in one operation.

 Save the project (optional)

 You imported an ArcMap document to see how it looks in ArcGIS Pro.
-If you are interested in the comparison but not in saving the map, you can exit ArcGIS Pro now and click No on the prompt to save changes.
-No project file will be saved.
+If you are not interested in saving the map, you can exit ArcGIS Pro now and click No on the prompt to save changes.
+No project file is saved.
 Alternatively, to save the map for future work, you can save the project.